VFA-2: 2000s

 In mid 2001, VF-2 deployed aboard in support of Operation Southern Watch.

 During the 2002-2003 deployment, the final cruise with the Tomcat, VF-2 participated in Operation Iraqi Freedom flying a wide range of missions including reconnaissance, close air support, CAP and strike missions.
 On 28 February 2003, during Operation Southern Watch, a VF-2 aircraft delivered the 1st Tomcat JDAM in combat.
 During this deployment, VF-2 flew 483 sorties and dropped 294 Laser-guided bomb's/JDAMs/MK-82 bombs.

 On 1 July 2003, VF-2 was redesignated VFA-2, and began transition to the F/A-18F Super Hornet receiving its first aircraft on 6 October 2003.

 VFA-2 deployed to the Western Pacific aboard with CVW-2 in October, 2004.
 They returned in March 2005 after supporting Operation Unified Assistance which provided humanitarian support to Southeast Asia after the 2004 Indian Ocean tsunami.

 In 2006, VFA-2 and CVW-2 embarked on a WESTPAC deployment.

 On 13 March 2008, VFA-2 embarked with CVW-2 aboard USS Abraham Lincoln on a 7-month deployment to the Persian Gulf, returning home on 8 October.

 2010s

 Between 24 and 31 March 2006, during Foal Eagle 2006 exercises, strike squadrons VFA-2, VFA-34, VFA-137, and VFA-151 teamed with U.S. Air Force aircraft from the 18th Wing based at Kadena Air Base to provide combat air patrols and coordinated bombing runs via the exercise's Combined Air Operations Center.

 On 11 September 2010, VFA-2 deployed with CVW-2 aboard USS Abraham Lincoln to the Arabian Sea and Persian Gulf.

 The squadron has transitioned to newer Block II F/A-18F Super Hornet equipped with the AESA radar.

 2020s

-The squadrons current Commanding Officer, CDR Timmester, will be the last navy squadron commander to have flown in the F-14 Tomcat.
+The squadrons former Commanding Officer, CDR Timmester(RET), was the last navy squadron commander to have flown in the F-14 Tomcat.
 VFA-2 is currently assigned to Carrier Air Wing 2 on the USS Carl Vinson.